-The Mathematics Department currently offers three math programs for grade 11 and 12: Workplace Mathematics 11; Foundations of Mathematics 11 & 12; and Pre-Calculus Math 11 & 12.
+The Mathematics Department currently offers four math programs for grade 11 and three for Grade 12: Workplace Mathematics 11; History of Mathematics 11; Foundations of Mathematics 11 & 12; and Pre-Calculus Math 11 & 12.
 At the grade 10 level, the Math Department offers Foundations & Pre-Calculus 10 and Workplace Math 10.
 Workplace Math is designed for students who plan to pursue a career in a trade or plan on entering the workplace directly upon graduation.
 Foundations of Math is designed for students planning to pursue a post-secondary program that does not require Calculus.
 Pre-Calculus Math is designed for students planning to pursue a post-secondary program that does require Calculus.
-The Math Department strongly advises students to research post-secondary programs that they are interested in before choosing any math program.
+The Math Department strongly advises students to research postsecondary programs that they are interested in before choosing any math program.